John Mateer has 2 TDs rushing, 1 passing as No. 18 Oklahoma beats No. 15 Michigan 24-13

-Deion Burks caught seven passes for 101 yards and Jaren Kanak added five catches for 69 yards for the Sooners (2-0), who got a much-needed signature win for coach Brent Venables.
-Oklahoma held the Wolverines to 288 total yards.

-Justice Haynes ran for 125 yards for the Wolverines (1-1).
+Justice Haynes ran for 125 yards on 19 carries for the Wolverines (1-1).
 Bryce Underwood, Michigan's highly touted freshman quarterback, played in a hostile environment for the first time and struggled.
 He completed 9 of 24 passes for 142 yards.

 It was the second meeting between the blue-blood programs.
 Michigan is the Football Bowl Subdivision leader in wins, while Oklahoma has the most victories since World War II.